1938 Funeral of Edwin Swanton, Skibbereen.\

 Methodist, 4%, 15

-I was surprised as I woud hav assumed a far larger Methodist presence.
+I was surprised as I woud have assumed a far larger Methodist presence.

 The census figures completely underestimate the family influence as through the maternal line they are connected all over West Cork and the Diaspora in places as far apart as Casper, Wyoming.
 Probably more so through Catholic intermarriage

-The late West Cork Historian, Father Coombes published items suggesting that Hilaire Belloc, (Joseph Hilaire Pierre René Belloc), was of the West Cork line apparently erroneous.
+The late West Cork Historian, Father Coombes published items suggesting that Hilaire Belloc, (Joseph Hilaire Pierre René Belloc), was of the West Cork Swanton line, apparently erroneous.

 Where did they come from?